PawanJadhav7/PySpark/README.md

 This is the first PySpark Project.
-Established the connectionwith Spark Server.
+Established the connection with Spark Server.
 Creating the DataFrames with Pandas.